sk2282/ECE3400_Team8/ethics.md

 * Robot caregivers will increase in popularity to help supplement the shortage of personal caregivers
 ###### *Short-term and Long-term consequences*
 * Helps to solve the caregiver employment shortage
-* Adapt to meet the needs of care for the elderly over time
 * Family members and loved ones can spend more meaningful time with the elderly because the robot can be delegated for the more mundane tasks they would normally have to do.
-* Adequate but also consist care that may not be provided by a human.
+* Adequate but also consistent care that may not be provided by a human.
 Care can be provided 24/7 unlike by a personal caregiver.
 [Source](http://www.businessinsider.com/robot-caregivers-for-the-elderly-10-years-away-2017-8)
 ###### *Should consider the relative value of an outcome to different stakeHolders*
-* Happiness for individuals will be approximately the same as if there was a personal caregiver
-* The most people end up happy in this situation
+* The most people end up happy in this situation because the elderly has the time to social with family and friends while also getting quality care

 #### 4. Ask what would happen if the action were a policy for all similar situations.
 ##### First example often turns into a standard.
 So consider what would happen immediately if these actions were to be implemented